-"Escrow Fund" means, individually or collectively, as the context shall require, each of the one or more escrow funds into which proceeds of the Series 2020B Bonds are deposited in order to provide for the defeasance and refunding of the Prior Bonds.
+"Escrow Fund" means, individually or collectively, as the context shall require, each of the escrow funds into which proceeds of the Series 2021 Bonds are deposited in order to provide for the defeasance and refunding of the Prior Bonds.

 "Excluded Facilities" means any facilities which may be designated from time to time by the Board as Excluded Facilities in a Certificate of the Board which is filed with the Trustee.